When is the deadline for applying through ERAS?

 What about days off?

-In addition to scheduled vacation weeks, interns and residents average at least four days off during each ward month.
+In addition to scheduled vacation weeks, interns and residents average at least four days off during each ward, ICU, and cardiology month.
 We strictly abide by the one day off in seven!!
-In addition, the 4+1 schedule provides more weekend-days off during each ambulatory week.
+Many electives have 2 days off.
+In addition, the 4+1 schedule provides more weekend days off during each ambulatory week (or +1 week for prelims).

 Is there a research requirement?

 Yes, we require all categorical and primary care residents to complete scholarly activity, and to submit their work for publication or for presentation at a regional or national conference.
-Scholarly activity can be in various forms (health services, clinical, and/or bench research; quality improvement, case reports, and other forms of scholarship.)
-Residents work closely with faculty mentors whom they select.
-Residents may present their "work in progress" at noon conference for the rest of the housestaff and faculty.
+Scholarly activity can be in various forms (health services, clinical, and/or bench research; quality improvement, case reports, medical education, and other forms of scholarship).
+Our research & writing curriculum and quality improvement and high value care curriculum equip residents with the skills to complete this requirement.
+Residents work closely with faculty mentors on projects.
+Residents may present their work internally, at GW research day, and at local, regional, and national conferences (and we cover the costs!)

 Please see our Resident Research page for more information.